Yomguithereal/colifrapy/docs/cacher.rst

 YAML Cacher
 ^^^^^^^^^^^
 The YAML Cacher is designed to store more complex states of data and organized in a key-value fashion.
-The readability of YAML also makes the cache file easy to manually modify if this is ever needed.
+The readability of the YAML file format makes the cache file easy to manually modify if needed.
 This is also possible to create deep nested data structures that will be accessible by paths.

 Example of cache file content